deepmtch/deepmtch.github.io/_posts/2024-07-17-workout-motivation.md

 ![Dancing Through Workouts](/assets/img/workout-motivation/image1.jpg)

-Now, I curate playlists like a DJ prepping for a marathon set.
-For steady-state cardio, I've got tracks that match my ideal stride rate.
-For interval training, I alternate between fast-paced bangers and slower recovery beats.
-But here's where it gets really interesting: I started applying this to strength training too.

-Imagine doing bicep curls to the rhythm of Queen's "We Will Rock You."
-Not only does it make you feel like a badass, but it also helps maintain proper form and tempo.
-Slow eccentrics?
-Throw on some slow jams.
-Explosive movements?
-Time to bust out the EDM.

-The best part?
-Time flies.
-What used to feel like an eternity of suffering now passes in what feels like minutes.
-Plus, I'm constantly challenging myself to try new movements to match different musical styles.
+Now, I curate playlists with tracks that match my ideal stride rate for running and different beats for interval training and strength workouts.
+I prefer instrumental music with repeating beats, which you can easily find on Spotify.
+Not only does it make the workouts more enjoyable, but it also helps maintain proper form and tempo.
+Time flies, and what used to feel like an eternity of suffering now passes in what feels like minutes.
+Plus, I'm constantly trying new movements to match different musical styles.
 Salsa squats, anyone?

 ## 2. The VIP Treatment: Making Exercise the Main Event